krishNA2000000/C-Programs/README.md

     div=x/y;
     printf("%.2f / %.2f = %.2f", x,y,div);
 }
+o/p-
+please enter the float value of x and y:
+5.5
+2.2
+5.50 / 2.20 = 2.50

+Explanation of the Program
+Header File:

+#include <stdio.h>: Includes the standard I/O library required for printf() and scanf() functions.

+Main Function:

+int main(): Entry point of the program.

+Variable Declaration:

+float x, y, div;:
+Declares three float variables:

+x and y to store user inputs.

+div to store the result of the division (x / y).

+Input Prompt:

+printf("please enter the float value of x and y:\n");:
+Displays a message prompting the user to enter two float values.

+Reading Input:

+scanf("\n%f\n%f", &x, &y);:
+Takes two float inputs from the user and stores them in x and y.
+(Note: The \n is unnecessary here and could potentially cause unexpected input issues — it can be removed for better practice.)

+Performing Division:

+div = x / y;:
+Calculates the result of dividing x by y and stores it in div.

+Output the Result:

+printf("%.2f / %.2f = %.2f", x, y, div);:
+Displays the values of x, y, and the result div, rounded to 2 decimal places.

 //the price of one kg of rice is Rs16.75 and one kg of sugar is Rs15. write a c program to get these values from the user and display the prices as follows: ***list of items***\n item Price\n rice rs.16.75\n sugar rs.15.00
 #include <stdio.h>